breach/thrust/README.md

 thrust
 ======

-Thrust enables you to create rich cross-platform desktop applications from the language of your choice (Go, NodeJS, Python, Java, ...).
-Thrust is based on Chromium and uses web-pages as its GUI, so you can see it as a minimal Chromium browser controlled by your code.
+`thrust` enables you to create rich cross-platform desktop applications from the language of your choice (Go, NodeJS, Python, Java, ...). `thrust` is based on Chromium and uses web-pages as its GUI, so you can see it as a minimal Chromium browser controlled by your code.

-Thrust lets you create and manage native windows, load web contents, manage native OS integrations (dock, menus, ...) through a standard IO API.
+`thrust` lets you create and manage native windows, load web contents, manage native OS integrations (dock, menus, ...) through a standard IO API.

+Contrary to `atom-shell` and `node-webkit`, `thrust` does not rely on or embed NodeJS, making it usable directly from your usual programming environment (simple `require` in NodeJS, `pip` package, classic Go dependency, ...)

-Thrust is used by [Breach](http://breach.cc)
+`thrust` is used by [Breach](http://breach.cc)

 ```
 [Thurst Architecture]